blw-ofag-ufag/plant-protection/README.md

+> [!WARNING]
+> Currently, this project and the written data is in the prototype stage and should not be consumed by productive applications.

 # Plant Protection Products as Linked Data

 This project extracts the Swiss Plant Protection Product (PPP) registry, maps the data to RDF and publishes it on [LINDAS](https://lindas.admin.ch).
 The ETL logic lives in [`automation/etl.R`](automation/etl.R) and uses a few CSV files in [`tables/mapping`](tables/mapping) for manual mappings such as company identifiers or product categories.
-*Currently, this project and the written data is in the prototype stage and should not be consumed by productive applications.*

 [![image](https://github.com/user-attachments/assets/e0edd9f3-7a65-4ab1-8e03-9f7429ffc42e)](https://blw-ofag-ufag.github.io/plant-protection/registry/index.html?id=D-7413)